alshedivat/al-folio/_pages/about.md

 I'm interested in understanding consciousness and the nature of thought using dynamical systems theory and stability.

-Aside from research, I love to write & play music :musical_keyboard:, hike and be active :mountain: :yoga:, and cook :carrot: :fried_egg: :leafy_green:.
+Aside from research, I love to write & play music :musical_keyboard:, hike and be active :mountain:, and cook :carrot: :fried_egg: :leafy_green:.
 If you're bored and looking for some music to listen to, I'm a writer and musician for my good pal [Erez Zobary](https://open.spotify.com/artist/7CIDRraBIHz8BenhnkJGnz?si=wid3gX6HTyaSejXmHSjX8Q).